krausality/PNML_Frontend/README.md

 **Beware** The following guide presupposes, that the backend `https://github.com/Peng-LUH/l3s-offshore-2` is already up-and-running AND reachable under the exact URL specified in the angular environment file called [environment.prod.ts](src\environments\environment.prod.ts#L6) - for a local running backend please change the aforementioned file according to your specific needs or simply use the [development server](#-quick-install--quick-start)

+> **⚠️ Important for All Docker Deployments:** The current Dockerfile assumes the application will be deployed at the domain root (e.g., `https://your-domain/`).
+If you deploy under a subdirectory (e.g., `https://your-domain/l3s-offshore-2-frontend/`), you must modify the Dockerfile's build command to include `--base-href /your-subdirectory-path/` or the application's CSS/JS assets will fail to load correctly.
+See the [detailed example](#method-3-deployment-via-a-container-registry-cicd-workflow) below for the exact Dockerfile modification.

 ### Prerequisites

 1.  **Install Docker:** Follow the official instructions for [installing Docker on Debian](https://docs.docker.com/engine/install/debian/).